 His pictures, in fact, are often classified as “romantic” cause seem to embody some of the ideas that inspired 19th century poets, painters and philosophers: an intimate relationship with Nature, which takes on a sacred value compared to the noisy urban scene; the desire to discover humble shelters in the globalized world; an obsessive search for beauty as a path towards truth.

-By referencing Romanticism, he offers us an intimate look at landscape: rather than presenting a factual reality, his works establish a link between the landscape’s present and that imagined by its conceiver.
+Inspired by Turner’s or Constable’s Romanticism, he proposes an intimate look at the landscape: rather than presenting a true reality, his works establish a link between the present of the landscape and that imagined by the photographer.

-The use of textures, which apparently bring the photographic surface closer to a canvas of Turner or Constable, aims to strip the grit of the shot, to let the viewer enter an ideal scene, without betraying the authenticity of the place that aroused this vision.
+The use of textures wants to strip the grit of the shot, to allow the viewer to enter an ideal scene, without however betraying the authenticity of the location taken.